Why are we taking the guesswork out of insurance, and what does this mean for you?

 We will do everything we possibly can to help you maximize your dental benefits every year—and we are happy to do so.
 If you have questions about your dental plan, we will help you find the answers.

 Your dental care is why our practice exists.
 We strive to deliver high-quality dentistry for our patients with skill, empathy, care, and a gentle hand.
-That’s why we will never allow an insurance company to dictate what we can and cannot do when it comes to our patients!
+That’s why we will never allow an insurance company to dictate what we can and cannot do for our patients!

 We want you to be healthy, happy, and smiling—and we want you to return to our practice for many years to come!